 On a voyage to the far-flung archipelagos of French Polynesia, explore the unspoiled atolls of the Tuamotus before setting course for the remote Marquesas Islands.
 The Marquesas, some of which have been virtually untouched since the era of European exploration, are home to a proud people whose unique dialect links directly to the ancient Polynesian language of Maohi.
 It is believed locally that the spirits of the ancient Maohi linger among the saw-toothed peaks, lush valleys, and limestone grottos that we’ll explore here.
 Spend time discovering these beautiful and remote islands that once drew the likes of Herman Melville, Robert Louis Stevenson, and Paul Gauguin.

-Hike to a remote waterfall and search for rare birds on far-flung Fatu Hiva.
+Hike to a remote waterfall or search for rare birds on the far-flung isle of Fatu Hiva, alongside our naturalists.

-Explore the seldom-visited Tuamotu Archipelago by kayak and stand-up paddleboard; walk its pristine beaches; and snorkel or dive vibrant reefs.
+Explore the little-known Tuamotu Archipelago by kayak; walk its pristine beaches; and snorkel or dive vibrant reefs.

 Day 1 — Depart U.S.